davewhiteland/keyshape-diagram/docs.md

 Any elements with the class `ksd-no-js` are hidden if JavaScript is enabled.
 Use these for fall-back content.

-Currently the SVG diagram _is_ displayed if JavaScript is not available, but that is probably going to change: a work-in-progress.
+Currently the SVG diagram _is_ displayed if JavaScript is not available; maybe that will change (depending on more `data-ksd-` settings maybe?): that's for future development).

 ## Extra settings